Patient evaluation and vascular mapping prior to placement of hemodialysis arteriovenous access

 Ideal type of hemodialysis AV access — The patient's age, presence of significant comorbid conditions, malnutrition, and functional status factor into the decision of whether to start dialysis therapy in the first place, but these same factors should also guide the type of vascular access when hemodialysis is selected .
 Whether an AV fistula, AV graft, or tunneled dialysis catheter is most appropriate must be an individualized decision.
-(See "Overview of chronic hemodialysis vascular access", section on 'Recommended strategy for chronic hemodialysis vascular access'.)
+(See "Overview of chronic hemodialysis vascular access".)

 Many chronic kidney disease (CKD) patients approaching hemodialysis will have anatomy that is suitable for an AV fistula placement, which should be the first-line choice in most patients.
 However, because of the time required for AV fistula maturation and the high incidence of nonmaturation, an AV graft would be more appropriate for those in whom vascular anatomy is not suitable for the creation of an AV fistula as determined by vascular mapping.
 In these patients, placement of an AV graft serves three functions.
 It provides a functioning AV access that can be used early, it allows maturation of the veins draining the access that may eventually support the creation of a secondary AV fistula, and it avoids placement of a dialysis catheter.
-(See "Overview of chronic hemodialysis vascular access", section on 'Comparison of AV fistulas and AV grafts'.)
+(See "Overview of chronic hemodialysis vascular access".)

 - Clinical Practice Guideline for Shared Decision-Making in the Appropriate Initiation of and Withdrawal from Dialysis, 2nd ed, Renal Physicians Association, Rockville, MD 2010.